-One of the nation's most prominent Gay Pride events, Capital Pride takes place in Washington, DC, in early June (the weekend of June 7 and June 9, 2013) but with many events throughout the preceding week) and draws legions of participants from all over the country.
+One of the nation's most prominent Gay Pride events, Capital Pride takes place in Washington, DC, in early June (the weekend of June 6 and June 8, 2014) but with many events throughout the preceding week) and draws legions of participants from all over the country.
 The event takes place a couple of weeks after another major LGBT event in the capital, DC Black Gay Pride.

-On Sunday, June 9, from noon until 7 pm, in the shadows of the U.S. Capitol Building, more than 150,000 people will attend the Capital Pride Street Festival, which takes place at Pennsylvania Ave.
+On Sunday, June 8, from noon until 7 pm, in the shadows of the U.S. Capitol Building, more than 200,000 people will attend the Capital Pride Street Festival, which takes place at Pennsylvania Ave.
 NW between 3rd and 7th streets, just northwest of the Capitol grounds.
-The festival includes several stages with live entertainment (Emeli Sandé, Icona Pop, and Cher Lloyd headline this year, among dozens of other great performers), plus speakers, a family section, and much more.
+The festival includes several stages with live entertainment, plus speakers, a family section, and much more.
 Admission is free, though a $10 to $20 donation is greatly appreciated.

 Additionally, numerous gay bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Week.
 Check local gay papers, such as Metro Weekly and the Washington Blade for details.
 Another helpful resource is Destination DC's official Gay and Lesbian Travel Site.